Dixon of Dock Green: Locations

 The police station featured in the original opening titles was the old Ealing police station, at 5 High Street, just north of Ealing Green.

-The opening and closing moments of each episode originally had PC Dixon delivering the famous lines "Evening, all" and "Goodnight, all", and a suitably moral homily, from outside Dock Green police station.
+The opening and closing moments of each episode originally had PC Dixon delivering the famous lines "Evening, all" and "Good night, all", and a suitably moral homily, from outside Dock Green police station.
 However, most of these sequences were not filmed at Ealing police station - then still operational - but on the front steps of the (1902) Ealing Grammar School for Boys on Ealing Green.
 The BBC would attach a blue lamp next to the double doors, and the front oak-floored vestibule of the old school would warmly glow behind.
 During later series Dixon addressed the audience standing in front of a painted backdrop of a London skyline.

 The 1973 episode "Eye Witness" shows a shot of a derelict warehouse complex with a sign identifying it as part of the Metropolitan & New Crane Wharves; these are located in Wapping Wall.
 This episode also shows the bascule bridge across the entrance to Shadwell Basin in Wapping.
 The warehouse is long gone; a supermarket now occupies the site.

 At the end of the 1975 episode "Conspiracy", the exterior of Dock Green police station is represented by the Metropolitan Police's then recently built Chiswick police station, on Chiswick High Road in west London.